 President

-Elissa Campbell is a geriatrician and palliative care physician, working in acute geriatric medicine in Perth (Boorloo), Western Australia.
+Elissa Campbell is a geriatrician and palliative care physician, working in acute geriatric medicine in Perth.
+She has been President of Palliative Care WA since 2019.

-In 2022, Dr Campbell undertook the inaugural WA Health Churchill Fellowship, to “explore models of palliative care for people with dementia”, visiting seven countries in three continents.
+In 2022, Dr Campbell undertook the inaugural WA Health Churchill Fellowship, to “explore models of palliative care for people with dementia.”

 Simon Towler